 - Rice won the AL MVP in 1978 while Raines finished 12th in voting for the NL MVP in 1985.

-- Raines had a 0.005 advantage in batting average (BA) and 0.035 advantage in on-base % (OBP), but Rice performed better in every other offensive category.
+- Raines had a 5-pt advantage in batting average (BA) and 35-pt advantage in on-base % (OBP), but Rice performed better in every other offensive category.
 The former Red Sox outfielder also dominated in HRs, RBIs and slugging (SLG) yet only produced the same OWAR as Raines.
 Huh?

 JIM RICE VS. TIM RAINES – CAREER PRODUCTION

-- With more than 400 games played, Raines had approximately 150 more hits and 320 more runs.
+- In 400+ more games than Rice, Raines had approximately 150 more hits and 320 more runs.

 - According to OWAR, Raines somehow had a career 50% more productive than Rice’s.
 Huh?